SixNine1000101/cics-attendance-monitoring/PROGRESS.md

 ## 5) Deployment Status

 - The repo has been deployed to Firebase from local terminal recently (`firebase deploy` exit code 0).
 Confirm the target hosting site and deployed URL in your Firebase project.
+ - The repo has been deployed to Firebase from local terminal recently (`firebase deploy` exit code 0).
+The project is configured to deploy the same site content to the hosting site `ace-attendance-tracker` (URL: `https://ace-attendance-tracker.web.app`).
+Confirm the target hosting site and deployed URL in your Firebase project if you need to change it.
 - `npm run build` succeeded locally.
 Dev server (`npm start`) earlier failed (exit code 1) — needs investigation (likely Tailwind / PostCSS or a runtime error from recent edits).

 ---